sahilwaje23/SafarMitra/frontend/miscalleanous/selfnotes.md

 - if required the earnings option can be there in driver profile
 - user could have option to add freinds and that could be there in either navbar or profile
 - please give suggestions and properly study following components before doing any work `App.jsx` , `Main.jsx` , `Navbar.jsx` any doubts immediately ask.
+- ( for myself ) if possible add transperent bg to room actions popup and simultaneously blur entire background slightly
+- loader should be used ideally when making user or driver homepage
+- thinking to make history general like navbar
+-

 ## Yogesh-Palve
 ### entry 1 - 06 jan 2025